 The WB Internship program (aka: Whistler Blackcomb Snow School University) is designed for those looking to be fully immersed in the WB lifestyle.

-Most employees who work for the mountain also live in staff housing.
-This is also the case for the Internship program clients.
+Some employees who work for the mountain live in staff housing, and this is also the case for some of the Internship program clients.

 Staff housing has various locations in Whistler, however the property that you will be living in is called Glacier Staff Housing.
 It’s located in Blackcomb, ski-in ski-out!
 Yep it’s pretty incredible.